neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

   template files and even use an XSD schema for autocompletion.

 A namespace linking ``f`` to ``\TYPO3\Fluid\ViewHelpers`` is imported by default.
-All other namespaces need to be imported explicitely.
+All other namespaces need to be imported explicitly.

 If using the XML namespace syntax the default pattern ``http://typo3.org/ns/<php namespace>`` is resolved automatically by the